Break Free from Toxic or Controlling Relationships, Bullies, Narcissists and Gaslighting

 You regularly make excuses for your partner’s behaviour.

 You feel like you can’t do anything right.

-You feel like you aren’t good enough for others.
+You feel like you aren’t good enough.

 You sense that you used to be a more confident, relaxed and happy person.